|Life Sciences Employers|

 The Guilford Genomic Medicine Initiative

 A landmark research project, this initiative will use family medical history, genetic information, early screening and presymptomatic diagnostics to identify people who are likely to acquire common diseases.
-The project is an innovative partnership between the University of North Carolina at Greensboro, Cone Health in Greensboro, and Duke University Medical Center.
+The project is an innovative partnership between the University of North Carolina at Greensboro, Cone Health in Greensboro, and Duke University School of Medicine.